 Estate planning involves much more than creating a last will and testament.
 In fact, there are many legal tools that can help you best protect your loved ones and your hard-earned property.
 One commonly used tool that can reduce stress on your beneficiaries – among other things – is a revocable living trust.

-If you would like to learn whether a revocable trust is right for your situation or discuss estate planning strategies in general, contact an Orange County revocable trust lawyer at the Law Offices of Roshni T. Desai directly.
+If you would like to learn whether a revocable trust is right for your situation or discuss estate planning strategies in general, contact a California revocable trust lawyer at the Law Offices of Roshni T. Desai directly.

 What is a Revocable Trust?

 Also called a living trust, a revocable trust is a legal instrument that you create while you are living and have the power to amend or revoke at any time, as long as you have the mental capacity to do so.
 The steps involved include:

 - Transferring ownership of your property and assets to the trust

 - Selecting a successor trustee for when you become incapacitated or pass away

 - Providing instructions for the distribution of the trust property to the designated beneficiaries